jordan52/sites/markdown/resume.md

 May 1996 - May 1999

-* Developed high performance medical imaging applications to visualize large 4D and tagged MRI datasets
-* Miscellaneous graphic utilities to manipulate and display DICOM and DSR-TIFF image files
+Developed high performance medical imaging applications to visualize large 4D and tagged MRI datasets and miscellaneous graphic utilities to manipulate and display DICOM and DSR-TIFF image files.
-* Debugged and extended existing software packages

-Technologies Used: GCC, GDB, Unix Shell, Make, X Windows, Motif, OpenGL, VTK, Irix, Solaris, DICOM, HP-DSR, MRI, Ultrasound

 Education
 =======